Benoît Laliberté: iFramed

+In 2013, Investel filed patent applications relating to a user content sharing system incorporating automated external content integration, marketed as “iFramed.”
+The system described in the filings concerns the overlay of branded content onto user-generated media distributed through social platforms.
+A related Canadian patent (CA 2,887,596) was granted in June 2016.

 In 2013 Laliberté invented iFramed, an online system for creating advertising campaigns on social media.
 This consists of a back office platform for the advertiser and a smartphone and tablet application which allows users to upload branded content onto their social media accounts.
 It also provides users with a permanent personal digital copyright watermark on their content.
 Users can then be paid for sharing this content on social media when they select an iFramed sponsor or advertiser and permit iFramed to overlay the sponsor or advertiser's logo or message on it.
 Once the content is posted, the user receives a financial credit to their iFramed account. iFramed users can also choose to support affinity groups such as charities, schools, local sports teams, and community initiatives by donating their credits automatically and instantly to these organizations.

 Investel filed for a patent for iFramed in Canada under application number 2,863,124, in the US under application number 502660891, and internationally under the Patent Cooperation Treaty, application number PCT/CA2014/050628.
 In June 2016 iFramed was granted patent number 2,887,596 in Canada.

 In August 2016, Investel filed a lawsuit in the Federal Court of Canada against Snapchat for patent infringement related to the iFramed patent.